timofurrer/w1thermsensor/README.md

 ## Sample program

 There is a little sample program in the `tests` directory.
-Just execute it and you will get the temperatures in Kelvin, Degrees Celcius and Degrees Fahrenheit.
+Just execute it and you will get the temperatures in Kelvin, Degrees Celsius and Degrees Fahrenheit.

       $ python example.py
       Kelvin: 295.275000
-      Degress Celcius: 23.125000
+      Degress Celsius: 23.125000
       Degress Fahrenheit: 73.625000
       =====================================
       Kelvin: 296.025000
-      Degress Celcius: 23.875000
+      Degress Celsius: 23.875000
       Degress Fahrenheit: 74.975000
       =====================================
       ...